 NYC Rolls Out Upgraded Pay-by-Plate Parking Meters

-The NYC Department of Transportation (DOT) is rolling out its new upgraded parking meters.
-The first meters were installed last Wednesday at West 166th Street and St. Nicholas Avenue in the frum community of Washington Heights, in Uptown Manhattan.
+The NYC Department of Transportation (DOT) is rolled out its new upgraded parking meters.
+The first meters were installed in the frum community of Washington Heights, in Uptown Manhattan

 By FrumNews.com

-Washington Heights — The NYC Department of Transportation (DOT) is rolling out its new upgraded parking meters.
-The first meters were installed last Wednesday at West 166th Street and St. Nicholas Avenue in the frum community of Washington Heights, in Uptown Manhattan.
+Washington Heights — The NYC Department of Transportation (DOT) rolled out its new upgraded parking meters.
+The first meters were installed recently at West 166th Street and St. Nicholas Avenue in the frum community of Washington Heights, in Uptown Manhattan.

 The meters’ new Pay-by-Plate technology is paperless and will allow users to enter their license plate number instead of displaying a receipt on their vehicle’s dashboard.